Controls

 • For a Date the format is yyyy-MM-dd.

-• For a Time control the format is HH:mm, where HH is an hour from 00 to 23.
+• For a Time control the format is HH:mm, where HH is an hour from 00 to 23 and mm is the minutes from 0 to 60.

 • For DateTime, the value combines Date and Time in the format yyyy-MM-dd'T'HH:mm.
 DateTime.value = "2024-12-29T15:30"; would display in a form in the US as “12/29/2024 3:30 PM”.